-In P mode, you can use the dial to switch between suggested pairs of shutter speed and aperture.
+In P (program) mode, you can use the dial to switch between suggested pairs of shutter speed and aperture.

 White Balance Settings

-If your images are turning out too blue, yellow, green or purple, the problem is the white balance.
+If your images are turning out too blue, yellow, green, or purple, the problem is the white balance.

 Focus Area Modes